-Runners must complete the entire race course in 8 hours to receive an official finish.
+Runners must complete the entire race course by 4PM (in 8 hours) to receive an official finish.
 Also, there are two cutoffs that are strictly enforced.

 Runners who do not meet these time limits will not receive an official finish and will be dropped from the race.

-All registered runners will receive a premium long sleeve technical shirt.
+All registered runners will receive a Brooks Dash 1/2 Zip Long Sleeve.